 Brian Murphy joined the Armor Express team in 2013 after serving with distinction for over 20 years as a sworn Law Enforcement Officer.
 Before retiring from active duty, he held the rank of Lieutenant at the Oak Creek Police Department in Wisconsin.
 Throughout his law enforcement career, Lt.
 Murphy has worked in the areas of Homeland Security, Emergency Response, Emergency Management, Drug Enforcement, Warrants, Weapons of Mass Destruction, Interrogation, Investigation, Evidence Management, and Field Training.

 Demonstrating his extraordinary bravery and swiftness of action, regardless of his own personal safety, Lt.
-Murphy was the first responder to the Sikh Temple massacre of 2012 and engaged the assailant head-on, ultimately sustaining fifteen handgun rounds to his body, with an additional three rounds being stopped by his Armor Express concealable body armor.
+Murphy was the first responder to the Sikh Temple massacre of 2012 and engaged the assailant head-on, ultimately sustaining fifteen handgun rounds to his body, including three rounds which were stopped by his Armor Express concealable body armor.
 He stood between innocent men, women, and children and the brutal violence of a racist hate crime.
 In 2015, at a national ceremony held in Washington, D.C., Vice President Joseph R. Biden, Jr. and Attorney General Eric Holder honored Lt.
 Murphy with the Public Safety Officer Medal of Valor for his exceptional courage and commitment to duty.

 Lt.
 Murphy is a graduate of Marian University and holds a Master of Science in Organizational Leadership.